nsg-ethz/NetPowerBench/traffic_gen/README.md

 ## Usage specification

-In general there should be no need for the user to execute one of these scripts as they will be called by the code in `/power_measure` or call each other.
+In general there should be no need for the user to execute one of these scripts as they will be called by the code in `power_measure/` or call each other.

 In case of a problem with the traffic generation it can be useful to run `traffic_gen.py` manually.
 The command for this has the following format:

 ```
 python traffic_gen.py <duration> <bandwidth> <packet_size>
 ```

+It is advised to pay attention to whether the bandwidth reached is the same or similar to the bandwidth desired.
+If not that could indicate a problem with the port configuration.